Skip to main content

 • LinkedIn InMail

-1. Navigate to the People tab in the Campaign Editor
+1. Go to the People tab in the Campaign Editor

 2. Select a prospect